Get in Touch

 Module 7: Add Calculated Tables and Columns to Power BI Desktop Models for Government

 By the end of this module, you will be able to add calculated tables and columns to your data model.
-You will also learn about row context, which is used to evaluate calculated column formulas.
-Additionally, you will explore when it is best to create calculated columns instead of using Power Query custom columns.
+You will also understand row context, which is used to evaluate calculated column formulas, and when it is best to create calculated columns instead of using Power Query custom columns.

 Learning Objectives